sys-team/emailAuth/README.md

 confirm
 ------------
-Confirms new user registration or chenge password for registered user
+Confirms new user registration or changes password for registered user

 ### HTTP headers: